choffmeister/choffmeister.github.io/source/_posts/2015-01-20-akka-vs-node.md

 categories: akka nodejs benchmark
 ---

 This post is about the two competitors [Akka](http://akka.io/) (akka-http respectively) and [NodeJS](http://nodejs.org/) and their abilitiy to scale.
-To create kind of a real word comparable benchmark, I have created the following scenario:
+To create kind of a real word comparable benchmark, I have created the following scenario (the sources can be found on [GitHub](https://github.com/choffmeister/akka-vs-node):

 * There is a MongoDB database containing 10,000 user records (each consisting out of an id, a name and a description string)
 * Both, akka-http and nodejs provide a single route `/api/user` where they create a query to MongoDB, that extracts randomly one user record and return it as JSON string